hortonworks/data-tutorials/tutorials/hdp/getting-started-with-druid/tutorial-1.md

 Realtime index tasks have the ability to ingest streaming data.
 These tasks store the data in row format, auto converts the data into Druid segments and hands it over to the Historical nodes.
-The event is query-able once it reaches the realtime index task.
+The event is queryable once it reaches the realtime index task.
 These tasks support pull based and push based ingestion (firehose).